23 Applications of the Conservation Laws

 • Use the conservation laws in the integral form to find the drag on a body.

-• Analyze the essential performance of a jet engine and an airplane propeller.
+• Analyze the essential performance of a propulsive system such as a jet engine.

 Flow in a Venturi